zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 #### Implementing the random hashing function

-Now that we have all the bits and pieces set, we can provide our pallet with a randomness function that it will use to create unique IDs and DNA.
-Replace ACTION #8 with:
+Now that we have all the bits and pieces required for our hashing function, replace the ACTION #8 line with:

 ```rust
         fn random_hash(sender: &T::AccountId) -> T::Hash {